 recipes & lifehacks

-How to eat figs on CreteHow to climbing on the fortress of Spinalonga on CreteHow to visit the Island of the Living Dead on CreteHow to walk above the gorge of Aradena on CreteHow to try Greek salad on CreteHow to walk through the ruins of Knossos Palace on CreteHow to dive from the catamaran in lake Kournas on Crete31 thing to doon Crete
+How to eat figs on CreteHow to climbing on the fortress of Spinalonga on CreteHow to visit the Island of the Living Dead on CreteHow to walk above the gorge of Aradena on CreteHow to try Greek salad on CreteHow to walk through the ruins of Knossos Palace on CreteHow to take a dip in the waterfall Richtis on Crete31 thing to doon Crete

 Beautiful and unguarded cave, where only rare travelers come and where stalactites and stalagmites form fanciful shapes.